jmtemple/bits-bytes/README.md

 ## What is a bit?

-As you read in Petzold this week, bits are the smallest unit of storage in a binary system - that is, the smallest unit of information processed by a computer.
+Bits are the smallest unit of storage in a binary system - that is, the smallest unit of information processed by a computer.
 Information is stored as 0 or 1.
 You are probably more familiar with the term Byte – a group of 8 bits.

 - Kilobyte KB = 1,000 Bytes
 - Megabyte MB = 1 million Bytes